-Georgetown Square in the southwestern quadrant of study area, includes The Atrium at Georgetown senior living community and a variety of low-scale office buildings.
+Georgetown Square in the southwestern quadrant of study area, includes The former Atrium at Georgetown, now Dunwoody Pines, senior living community and a variety of low-scale office buildings.
 While the low-scale office buildings are an acceptable transition from the single-family neighborhoods to higher intensity uses along Chamblee Dunwoody Road at I-285, Georgetown Square has high vacancy rates and has been on the market over the last several years.
 If the property is transitioned from small-scale office to another use, the City should pursue the creation of a senior-oriented residential community, or "Senior Village" in this area.

 With high accessibility to I-285; direct adjacency to Georgetown Shopping Center, retail goods and services, and planned future transit services; and needing to maintain a transition from singlefamily neighborhoods to commercial services this location is ideal for a senior residential community building off of The Atrium and other support services.
 A "Senior Village" in this location could include independent/active adult housing or a stepped facility providing several different types of senior housing.
 The stepped, retirement community often allows residents to make a single housing purchase, but transition from independent to assisted living within the community as their needs change.
+New development in this area should be 2-3 stories adjacent to existing single family homes and along Old Spring House Lane.
+Taller buildings may be permissible adjacent to, but no taller than, Dunwoody Pines and The Lofts at Georgetown/GT Lofts (5-stories).

-CHAMBLEE DUNWOODY ROAD Commercial Area
+CHAMBLEE DUNWOODY ROAD COMMERCIAL AREA